 - A tendency to ignore the potential for asset prices to fall or the economy to go into recession.

 - A growth in speculative or Ponzi lending.
-Where people borrow on the expectation rising asset prices will enable them to sell and make profit, even though they can’t meet actually debt repayments
+Where people borrow on the expectation rising asset prices will enable them to sell and make a profit, even though they can’t meet actually debt repayments

 - Fall in savings ratio and rise in borrowing levels.